 Date: 31 July 2018

-The large array of mitigating solutions for cyber threats can often confuse even the most astute buyers.
-Buzz words like next-generation, machine learning and Artificial Intelligence tend to take the focus away from the fundamentals.
+The large array of solutions that promise to mitigate cyber threats can often confuse even the most astute buyers.
+Buzzwords like next-generation, Machine Learning and Artificial Intelligence tend to take the focus away from the fundamentals.

-In this two-blog series, I take a mostly, non-technical look at the technology at the heart and soul of the Internet.
-The modest DNS or Domain name service and examine why, instead of only focusing on the "coolest of toys" in cybersecurity, investing in DNS may offer far better value.
+In this two-blog series, I take a mostly, non-technical look at the technology at the heart and soul of the Internet - the modest DNS or Domain Name Service - and examine why, instead of only focussing on the "coolest of toys" in cybersecurity, investing in DNS may offer far better value.

 - Short overview of the landscape!